Above cover photo credit: Mikhael Chai — thanks for that unplanned shot of me standing on the top of Nauru!

 The Least Visited Country In The World

 For those of you unfamiliar with Nauru, this tiny sliver of land boasts 11,300 residents covering a 21 sq km (or 8 sq. mi) area.
-This makes Nauru the world’s smallest independent republic and 3rd smallest state by area behind Vatican City and Monaco.
+This makes Nauru the world’s smallest independent republic and 3rd smallest state by area behind Vatican City

 More notably, Nauru’s phosphate-rock deposits once made it the richest country per-capita in the world in the late 1980s.
 Then international mining companies completely stripped the mines and thus nearly Nauru’s entire source of income: